michmech/biasbase/languagePairs/en-cs/readme.md

 - 473 biased translations of those sentences into Czech
 - 1494 manual disambiguations with unbiased translations

+In addition to that, the file `corpus-unambiguous.txt` contains a few translation pairs where you might think the English sentence is ambiguous but it actually isn't.

-All have been manually checked.
+All sentences have been manually checked.